JaxPlays-Inc/jaxplays.org/sites/jaxplays/content/news/2026-08-15-Limelight-Next-To-Normal-Mental-Health-Partnership.md

 Cirucci said the idea is to start with a familiar theatre talkback but make it more purposeful, using the Aug.
 23 event to "break down that fourth wall" and ask audience members more than just "Do you have questions?" but "Did something come up that you'd you'd like like to know more about?"
 Community partners will be available in the atrium before the show, during intermission and afterward for individual conversations that could carry the discussion further.

-The production also plans to survey audience interest in future QPR suicide prevention training.
+The production is also [surveying audience interest in future QPR suicide prevention training](https://docs.google.com/forms/d/e/1FAIpQLSdvFInoap6VeTPQVD5rJSDG837I6_8QG9BhDpjV29j8xTNz-w/viewform?pli=1).

 "It's trying to see if we can change the dialogue and see if those that do attend would be interested of even taking that next step of doing a two-hour suicide prevention training," Cirucci said.
 "That's not written in stone.
 It's more of another kind of thought bubble that Jimmy and I had."